Loading

 Professor Sandford has worked and consulted in a wide variety of posts including the Middle East and across all States in Australia with a particular focus on workforce and accreditation.
 He is particularly delighted to be a medical lead for the newly commenced and innovative medical workforce initiative of the end-to-end Regional Medical Pathway entirely undertaken in the Wide Bay and Central Queensland regions of Australia.
 Professor Sandford was appointed as a Member of the Order of Australia in the Australia Day Honours in 2017 for “significant services to medical administration and health management in a number of executive roles”.
 Also Awarded the RACMA College Medallion in 2022, RACMA’s highest honour.

-Prof. Paul Lai
+Prof. Paul LAI

 Fellow of the Royal Australasian College of Medical Administrators, Former Chair Professor, Department of Surgery, The Chinese University of Hong Kong